begin-theadventure/lutris-scripts/lutris-scripts/Northstar/EA App/Readme.md

     _Application_: **Enable In-game overlay**.

-4. If you don't have the game files, install them, but if you do, EA App has no option to add them (it's possible with [Origin](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/Origin)), alternatively you can Run EXE inside prefix (NorthstarLauncher), but it won't count the hours played.
+4. If you don't have the game files, install them, but if you do, the EA App has no option to add them (it's possible with [Origin](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/Origin)), alternatively you can Run EXE inside prefix (NorthstarLauncher), but it won't count the hours played.

     After that the game should be ready to play!